The 7 Best Toners for Blonde Hair

 - Pair it with their conditioner, found here.

-5. Best Sulfate-Free Shampoo For Cool Blonde Tones
+5. The Best Sulfate-Free Toning Shampoo For Cool Blonde Tones

 Koyanagi also recommends Oribe's purple shampoo as "a posher recommendation for those who won’t consider Clairol."
 It's an award-winning formula that eliminates brassy, yellow undertones, brightens highlights, and enhances overall shine.
 But the best part is, this sophisticated formula uses mostly natural ingredients and is free of sulfates, which means it's safe to use on chemical- or keratin-treated hair.
 In addition to a host of botanical-sourced extracts, this shampoo contains a blend of oils (like olive, jojoba, baobab seed, and mirabelle plum), as well as shea butter to moisturize and soften hair.
 It's also vegan, cruelty-free, gluten-free, and provides UV protection to keep hair protected from the sun.